National Post: 21st century

 The Post was unable to maintain momentum in the market without continuing to operate with annual budgetary deficits.
 At the same time, Conrad Black was becoming preoccupied by his debt-heavy media empire, Hollinger International.
 Black divested his Canadian media holdings, and sold the Post to CanWest Global Communications Corp, controlled by Israel "Izzy" Asper, in two stages – 50 percent in 2000, along with the entire Southam newspaper chain, and the remaining 50 percent in 2001.
 CanWest Global also owned the Global Television Network.

 Izzy Asper died in October 2003, and his sons Leonard and David Asper assumed control of CanWest, the latter serving as chairman of the Post.
-Editor-in-chief Matthew Fraser departed in 2005 after the arrival of a new publisher, Les Pyette – the paper's seventh publisher in seven years.
+Editor-in-chief Matthew Fraser departed in 2005.
 Fraser's deputy editor, Doug Kelly succeeded him as editor.
 Pyette departed seven months after his arrival, replaced by Gordon Fisher.

 The Post limited print distribution in Atlantic Canada in 2006, part of a trend to which The Globe and Mail and the Toronto Star, Canada's other two papers with inter-regional distribution, have all resorted.
 Print editions were removed from all Atlantic Canadian newsstands except in Halifax as of 2007.
 Focussing further on its online publishing, in 2008, the paper suspended weekday editions and home delivery in Manitoba and Saskatchewan.
 The reorientation towards digital continued into its next decade.

-Politically, the Post has retained a conservative editorial stance although the Asper family has long been a strong supporter of the Liberal Party of Canada.
+Politically, the Post has retained a conservative editorial stance, although the Asper family has long been a strong supporter of the Liberal Party of Canada.
 Izzy Asper was once leader of the Liberal Party in his home province of Manitoba.
-The Aspers had controversially fired the publisher of the Ottawa Citizen, Russell Mills, for calling for the resignation of Liberal prime minister Jean Chrétien.
+The Aspers had controversially dismissed the publisher of the Ottawa Citizen, Russell Mills, for calling for the resignation of Liberal prime minister Jean Chrétien.

 However, the Post endorsed the Conservative Party of Canada in the 2004 election when Fraser was editor.
 The Conservatives narrowly lost that election to the Liberals.
 After the election, the Post surprised many of its conservative readers by shifting its support to the victorious Liberal government of prime minister Paul Martin, and was highly critical of the Conservatives and their leader, Stephen Harper.
 The paper switched camps again in the runup to the 2006 election (in which the Conservatives won a minority government).

 Like its competitor The Globe and Mail, the Post publishes a separate edition in Toronto, Ontario, Canada's largest city and the fourth largest English-language media centre in North America after New York City, Los Angeles and Chicago.
 The Toronto edition includes additional local content not published in the edition distributed to the rest of Canada, and is printed at the Toronto Star Press Centre in Vaughan.